-The Mad Sociologist Blog is an extension of The Journal of a Mad Sociologist.
+The Mad Sociologist Blog is the evolution of what used to be The Journal of a Mad Sociologist.
 It is a personal endeavor in which I demonstrate how the discipline of sociology can benefit and influence the lived experience.
 Despite a piece of paper saying otherwise, I am not just a sociologist.
 I am a human being who studies and teaches sociology.
-As a human being my identity is informed by many influences and desires, including the desire to leave the world a better place than the one I’ve entered.
+As a human being, my identity is informed by many influences and desires, including the desire to leave the world a better place than the one I’ve entered.
 Sociology is one aspect of that desire.
 In essence, the Mad Sociologist is a reflection of the things that I find important and a fusion of those things into a conceptualization of the social world.
-The Journal is a real life experience with sociology.
-For the student, The Journal should demonstrate that sociology and sociologists are not, or at least should not be, dusty academe relegated to university offices and libraries.
+The Mad Sociologist Blog is a real-life experience with sociology.
+For the student, The blog is intended to demonstrate that sociology and sociologists are not, or at least should not be, dusty academe relegated to university offices and libraries.
 Sociology is, or should be, a lived experience (as is true for all sciences and disciplines).

 But sociology is more than that (or perhaps less than that, depending on how you perceive the importance of hard science and structural discipline in one’s field).
 Society, the focus of sociology, encompasses every aspect of the lived experience.
 Everything, from crime to art to fashion to politics to voodoo and pet societies, is a part of the lived experience.
 Sociology, by its very nature, is a schizophrenic discipline.
 It is my desire to bring some of that schizophrenia to bear on the field and see what happens.
 Let’s go crazy and call it sociology.
 We might be surprised at the insights.

-The Journal presents my own lived reality with sociology.
+This blog presents my own lived reality as a student and a teacher of sociology.
 There are many lived realities in the world, but my own is exclusive and up to me to share.
 Likewise, there are many ways to apply sociology to one’s everyday life.
 For this reason, many forums and opportunities for feedback are offered through which students, lay people, or professionals can express their own insights or clarity.
 The Mad Sociologist Blog was created to maximize this interaction.
 One can also participate via the Journal of a Mad Sociologist Facebook Page, as well as through the Mad Sociologist Twitter Feed.

 As a personal project that does not shy away from my subjective self, it is contingent on me to expound the biases that will be present.
 As one of my greatest influences, historian Howard Zinn, so aptly explains in A Peoples History of the United States, true objectivity cannot be realized.
 However, especially with regard to studies in the social sciences, we should offer our biases from the beginning so that those who read our work understand the perspective.
 The biases that will be demonstrated on this site are as follows.